SOAR Profile - Brianne Schoolcraft

 These appearances were no easy task considering Schoolcraft suffers from stage fright.
 “Even if I do not end up in a field which requires public speaking, strong verbal communication is an invaluable skill to possess and is a skill I hope to continue to improve on in the future,” says the dean’s list student.

 Brianne and company wasted little time getting back to work in the fall semester, continuing their research and data collection.
 Since the summer, she has circulated a third wave of surveys and continued to conduct interviews.
-“We will also continue to code the information we receive from these surveys and interviews, analyze our findings, and hopefully present these final findings at next year’s Action Research Network of the Americas (ARNA) Second Annual Conference, which will be taking place at Moravian College,” Brianne concludes.
+“We will also continue to code the information we receive from these surveys and interviews, analyze our findings, and hopefully present these final findings at next year’s Action Research Network of the Americas (ARNA) Second Annual Conference, which will be taking place at Moravian University,” Brianne concludes.

 With solid research in hand, she should have little fear of an audience.